-The Triumph Speed Triple 1050's overall build quality is good, but it could be better in places and again, odd details stick out on what is generally a brutally handsome looking motorbike.
-No worries over the reliability of the Trumpet in the long term, but the exhaust system looks a bit exposed, and so vulnerable to possible corrosion.
+The Triumph Speed Triple 1050's overall build quality is good, but it could be better in places and clumsy details stick out on what is generally a brutally handsome looking motorbike.
+No worries over the reliability of the Trumpet in the long term, but the exhaust system looks a bit exposed and vulnerable to corrosion.

-The Triumph Speed Triple 1050 is a great weekend bike, a real hooligan's machine, but it costs nearly eight grand, or the same as as a Gixer 1000, and some of its naked roadster 1000cc sized rivals can be had for less if you shop around.
-You have to really want to buy British to own the Speed Triple 1050, and then fork out for some extras like a belly pan, fly screen, sexy exhausts etc. on top of the RRP.
+The Triumph Speed Triple 1050 is a great weekend bike, a real hooligan's machine.
+You have to really want to buy British to own the Speed Triple 1050, and then fork out for some extras like a belly pan, fly screen, sexy exhausts etc or find a machine with them already fitted.
 Find a Triumph Speed Triple 1050 for sale

 Insurance group: 13 of 17 – compare motorcycle insurance quotes now.

-Hey, Triumph Speed Triple 1050 is a naked roadster - what d'you want, a teasmade and heated grips?
-What you can't deny is that the massive brakes, the beefy USD forks and fully adjustable monoshock do the biz on the Triumph Speed Triple 1050, but odd details like the 90s style headlights, or the little indicators, detract a little bit from the overall package.
-For the money, it could have a funky flyscreen, modern lights and nicer mirrors as standard.
+Triumph Speed Triple 1050 is a naked roadster so it's basic.
+What you can't deny is that the massive brakes, the beefy USD forks and fully adjustable monoshock do the biz on the Triumph Speed Triple 1050, but odd details like the 90s style headlights, or the little indicators, detract from the overall package.